Hire a Youth Crew

 Construction & carpentry: Step, retaining wall, boardwalk or bridge construction, trail construction, clearing, and maintenance, basic carpentry, natural resource facility construction & maintenance

 Crews work 8-hour days, including drive time, Monday through Friday, mid-June through mid-August.

 Crews depart from their campsite at 8:30 a.m. and return by 5:00 p.m.

 One-hour lunch breaks include 30 minutes for education and training.

 Crews typically camp on or near the work site.

 How does it work?

-Summer Youth Corps crews each include two adult leaders and six youth, ages 15-18.
+Summer Youth Corps crews each include two adult leaders and eight youth, ages 15-18.
 The program director and coordinator are responsible for crew scheduling and oversight.